-The interaction between manipulated attribute and CMA (change in manipulated attribute) indicates that the strength of the negative relationship between the manipulated and non-manipulated attribute was stronger when risks, as opposed to benefits were manipulated.
-Further, the three-way interaction (Direction × Manipulated Attribute × CMA) suggest that the extent of difference between risks and benefits varies as a function of direction of manipulation (High vs. Low).
-Proceeding to conducted separate analyses for Low and High conditions, results within the high condition show no support for an interaction.
+strength of the negative relationship between the manipulated and non-manipulated attribute was stronger when risks, as opposed to benefits, were manipulated.
+Furthermore, the three-way interaction (Direction \times Manipulated Attribute \times CMA) suggests that the extent of difference between risks and benefits varies as a function of the direction of manipulation (High vs. Low).
+Proceeding to conduct separate analyses for Low and High conditions, results within the high condition show no support for interaction.
 However, results within the low condition do find support for the interaction (See Table S32 and Table S33 in the supplementary material for detailed results).
-This lack of consistency leads us to conclude that the strength of the negative relationship between the manipulated and non-manipulated attribute being stronger when risks, as opposed to benefits were manipulated is mainly driven by participants' responses within the Low-Benefit condition (see Figure 5).
-Specifically, we note large differences in change in ratings of non-manipulated attribute across Risk ($M{change} = 0.74$ (SE = 0.05)) and Benefit ($M{change} = -0.14$ (0.05)) manipulation within the low condition.
-However, those differences are much smaller within the high condition (Risk: $M{change} = -1.01$ (0.06); Benefit: $M{change} = -0.62$ (0.05)).
+This lack of consistency leads us to conclude that the strength of the negative relationship between the manipulated and the non-manipulated attribute being stronger when risks, as opposed to benefits, were manipulated is mainly driven by participants' responses within the Low-Benefit condition (see Figure 5).
+Specifically, we note large differences in change in ratings of non-manipulated attribute across Risk, $M{change} = 0.74$ (SE = 0.05) and Benefit, $M{change} = -0.14$, (0.05), manipulation within the low condition.
+However, those differences are much smaller within the high condition, Risk: $M{change} = -1.01$ (0.06); Benefit: $M{change} = -0.62$, (0.05).